moodyan/NET-GummiBearKingdom/README.md

 2. Enter "cmd" in the address bar and press Enter.
 3. Enter the following command in the command window:
   - dotnet ef database update
-35. FOR NOW: Open gummi_scripts.sql in SSMS and execute (sample data).
-(Will be adding this into the model so that sample data will be created with migrations.)
+4. Open gummi_scripts.sql in SSMS and execute (this will add sample data).
-4. Back in VS, click IIS Express at the top of the window.
+5. Back in VS, click IIS Express at the top of the window.
 Project should open in a new window in your default browser.

 ## Known Bugs